-Electric type resistance elements consist of a high temperature resistance alloys: nickel-chrome (NiCr); iron chrome aluminum (FeCrAl); or refractory metals such as molybdenum (Mo), tungsten (W) or related alloys.
+Electric heating elements are fabricated from high temperature resistance alloys: nickel-chrome (NiCr); iron chrome aluminum (FeCrAl); or refractory metals such as molybdenum (Mo), tungsten (W) or related alloys.
 Elements are formed from wire, strip or mesh and can take numerous shapes such as sinuous or zig-zag, loops or helically-wound coils.
 Depending on the materials or temperature, elements may be free-standing, supported by refractory or alloy hooks, suspended, supported by comb-style refractory insulators, buried or mounted in ceramic insulators.

 Alloy selection depends on furnace temperature and atmosphere.